quickpod/inference/README.md

 Select the template and searcch for your pod and create the pod, depending on the download speed of the machine the pod will be ready in 10-30 minutes or so

+Make sure to adhere to the hardware requirements, please note RTX 4000 series cards with 16GB VRAM like 4060 ti and 4070 ti are supported.

 Enjoy!!!